Durlabh8972/Comprehensive-CI-CD-Pipeline-for-Application-Deployment-DT8938972/README.md

 # Comprehensive CI/CD Pipeline for Application Deployment

 This project implements a complete CI/CD pipeline for a Todo application using modern DevOps practices and cloud infrastructure.
-The application consists of a frontend, backend, and infrastructure components deployed on AWS
+The application consists of a frontend, backend, and infrastructure components deployed on AWS.

 ## Project Structure